richlpn/YugiohExplorer/README.md

-# NiceGUI Project
+# About

+This project is a way to explore alternatives to Streamlit.

-This project is built using [NiceGUI](https://nicegui.io/), a Python library for creating web-based user interfaces with ease.
+This project was built using [NiceGUI](https://nicegui.io/), a Python library for creating web-based user interfaces with ease.
+Differently from Streamlit, NiceGUI focus on providing flexible and performant web apps (not only dashboards).
+The performance requirements comes from the necessity of being able to run on micro-controllers (where resources are scarcer then regular computers).
+In addition to the default components styles, NiceGUI also provide a interface with famous styling libraries such as TailwindCSS.

-## Requirements

-- Python 3.13 or higher
-- NiceGUI library

 ## Installation